aangelopoulos/conformal-prediction/README.md

 <h3 align="center" style="margin-bottom:0px; border-bottom:0px; padding-bottom:0px">Citation</h1>
 <p>
-This repository is meant to accompany our paper, the [Gentle Introduction to Conformal Prediction and Distribution-Free Uncertainty Quantification](https://arxiv.org/abs/2107.07511).
+This repository is meant to accompany our paper, the <a href="https://arxiv.org/abs/2107.07511">Gentle Introduction to Conformal Prediction and Distribution-Free Uncertainty Quantification</a>
-See that paper for a detailed explanation of each example, cross-referencing this code.
+See that paper for a detailed explanation of each example.
 If you find the repository useful, please cite us as follows.
 </p>